 “As an {analyst, security operator} I would like to be able to start an analysis and annotate data files as I go through the analysis process, trying to derive meaning from what I am seeing in the data, and being able to (at any time seems appropriate) create a reference to the current data set(s) and my view of them so I can pass this reference identifier to another analyst, a CISO, or an investigator, to allow them to take a look at what I am seeing and provide their input.
 For example, if someone reports a DoS attack directed at SLTT government, and my analysis confirms that such an act can be seen in the PRISEM population, I would like to provide my observations to someone to help investigate targeting, etc., in order to develop a better picture of what is happening.
 If the result is a determination that a SITREP should be developed and information passed along to federal law enforcement, the updated annotated body of data can then be assembled into a SITREP (using a “break” or “step” reporting format, including both cleartext and anonymized versions for sharing with outside groups) and passed along with little added effort.”

-5.0 Contacts

-David Dittrich (Principal Investigator) dittrich@uw.edu (206) 685-6473

-Mickey Ross (RCES) mickey.ross@rceservices.net (425) 971-1615